 MANAGE YOUR EXPECTATIONS

-Let’s look at what you have in store so you won’t be surprised or feel overwhelmed when you start eating a plant-based diet.
-And, remember the first thing to expect, IT WILL GET EASIER!
+Let’s look at what you have in store so you won’t be surprised or overwhelmed when you start a plant-based diet.
+And remember, the first thing you should expect is IT WILL GET EASIER!

-You’ll want to be especially good to yourself while learning this new habit.
+You’ll want to be especially good to yourself while learning how to start a plant-based diet.
 You are learning a new skill.
-Once those neural pathways in your brain get stronger, it will be like riding a bike… it happens naturally.
+Once those neural pathways in your brain get more robust, it will be like riding a bike… it'll happen instinctively.

 Takeaway: Take time in the market to find these new foods.

-Takeaway: Read the articles mentioned above and try something new each week.
+Takeaway: Read the articles mentioned above and try a new recipe new each week.

 Takeaway: Throw out old, preconceived notions about what plant-based foods you do and don’t like, and try everything “for the first time” all over again.

 Eating this way may take more time in the beginning.
 More time is spent thinking, shopping, and preparing.
 Don’t be frustrated because before you know it, you’ll easily be practicing your new skills and eating a plant-based diet.